HL7/davinci-pdex-plan-net/fsh/ig-data/input/pagecontent/1_implementation.md

 <p>When querying and reading the Plan-Net Profiles defined in this IG, Must Support on any profile data element <strong>SHALL</strong> be interpreted as follows:</p>
 <h5>Health Plan API Requirements</h5>
 <ul>
-<li>Health Plan API actors <strong>SHALL</strong> be capable of populating all data elements as part of the query results. * In situations where information on a particular data element is not present and the cardinality is 0.. , the Health Plan API actors <strong>SHALL NOT</strong> include the data elements in the resource instance returned as part of the query results.</li>
+<li>Health Plan API actors <strong>SHALL</strong> be capable of populating all data elements as part of the query results.</li>
+<li>In situations where information on a particular data element is not present and the cardinality is 0.. , the Health Plan API actors <strong>SHALL NOT</strong> include the data elements in the resource instance returned as part of the query results.</li>
 <li>In situations where information on a particular data element is not present and the cardinality is &gt;0.. <strong>SHALL</strong>&nbsp;send the reason for the missing information using values (such as nullFlavors) from the value set where they exist or use the dataAbsentReason extension.</li>
 </ul>
 <h5>Application Requirements</h5>